-Participants tend to bring prizes; some of those will go into a raffle and the rest will be used as prizes for the golf, with the money raised donated to The Specialist Palliative Care Service.
+Participants tend to bring prizes.
+Some of those will go into a raffle and the rest will be used as prizes for the golf.

-The North Tees and Hartlepool NHS Foundation Trust Specialist Palliative Care Team specialise in helping patients, their relatives and carers by providing expert advice, guidance and support to those who have progressive and life limiting illness for both cancer and non-cancer conditions.
+The specialist palliative care team specialises in helping patients, their relatives and carers by providing expert advice, guidance and support to those who have progressive and life limiting illness for both cancer and non-cancer conditions.

 The efforts of those at Seaton Carew and Mr Phillips have already helped others this year.

-Helen Dicken, a clinical nurse specialist with the team, said: “Recently our team was able to get a wheelchair for a dad who wanted to take his young children to the park one last time before he passed away.
+Helen Dicken is a clinical nurse specialist with the team.
+She said: “Recently our team was able to get a wheelchair for a dad who wanted to take his young children to the park one last time before he passed away.

-Hartlepool-born Richard Scott, the Business Lead for North Tees and Hartlepool NHS Foundation Trust, said: “I would like to thank Ian on behalf of the Trust for the work he has done over the years.
+Hartlepool-born Richard Scott is the Trust’s business lead.
+He said: “I would like to thank Ian on behalf of the Trust for the work he has done over the years.
 The efforts are making a difference to nurses and patients on the front line.